Venetian Blinds (video game)

 Venetian Blinds is a simulation video game developed by Activision co-founders David Crane and Bob Whitehead for the Atari 2600.
 The game simulates the raising and lowering of Venetian blinds on a window, and was facetiously presented as a technology demonstration of Whitehead's graphical programming technique of the same name, although it does not use the technique.

-Venetian Blinds was created as a tongue-in-cheek in-joke in 1982 relating to a then-ongoing lawsuit between Activision and Atari, Inc. about use of Whitehead's Venetian blinds technique.
+Venetian Blinds was created as a tongue-in-cheek in-joke in 1982 relating to a then-ongoing lawsuit between Activision and Atari, Inc. about the use of Whitehead's technique.
 It was not released publicly until 2003, as part of Activision Anthology for Windows, macOS, and Game Boy Advance.
-It was later released in 2010 through the Game Room retrogaming service for Windows, Xbox 360, and Windows Phone 7.
+It was later released in 2010 through the Game Room service for Windows, Xbox 360, and Windows Phone 7.

 Gameplay

 The player controls grey Venetian blinds on an olive window in a brown room.
 The blinds can be raised and lowered by pressing the joystick up and down.
 When the blinds are raised, they reveal a detailed sunset behind a green valley.
 In the bottom left corner of the screen is the Activision logo, a feature of most Activision games of the era.